 Doctor Strange in the Multiverse of Madness isn’t about worlds tumbling together.
-It’s the tragic swansong for MCU’s most tragic Avenger.
+It’s the swansong for the MCU’s most tragic Avenger.

 Doctor Strange in the Multiverse of Madness Synopsis

-Turns out, Dr. Strange’s tempering with the multiverse in No Way Home did not generate reperussions, but neither did the misadventure prepare him for the insanity that follows when a multiverse-crossing teen drops into his life, while pursued by a beholder-like monster.
-Worse, Wanda has finally snapped and is hell-bent on redeeming her tragic life whichever way she sees fit.
-Her sorrow and anger generate a darkness not even the ex Sorcerer Supreme is able to counter.
+Turns out, Dr. Strange’s tempering with the multiverse in No Way Home did not generate repercussions, but neither did the misadventure prepare him for the insanity that follows when a multiverse-crossing teen drops into his life, while pursued by a beholder-like monster.
+Worse, Wanda has finally snapped and is hell-bent on redeeming her tragic life in any way she deems fit.
+Her sorrow and anger create a darkness not even the ex-Sorcerer Supreme is able to counter.

 There were many surprises with this MCU Phase 4 hard hitter, the effectiveness of which I’d credit to immaculate marketing and planning.

 I walked into the cinema yesterday afternoon expecting a psychedelic roller coaster ride as Steven Strange cleans up the mess created in No Way Home.
-This development was hinted at for months, after all.
+After all, this development was hinted at for months.
 Turns out, Spidey was barely even mentioned.
-The story was also less about Doctor Strange than it is about Wanda Maximoff.
+The story was also less about Doctor Strange than it was about Wanda Maximoff.
 Or should I say, the Scarlet Witch.

 It’s a clean-up, but one for the tragedies of WandaVision.
 The name of the episode furthermore contains a sly twist.
 It’s not about tumbling through trippy alternate worlds.
 It’s about the madness that comes with the existence of such worlds.